-Integrating microlearning into your mobile learning strategy will not only push your training and L&D (learning and development) towards a whole new direction, it will also open multiple ways of knowledge collaboration amongst your employees.
+Integrating microlearning into your mobile learning strategy will not only push your training and L&D (learning and development) towards a whole new direction, but it will also open multiple ways of knowledge collaboration among your employees.

 The biggest advantage of combining these two e-learning strategies is the fact that it can be easily integrated into LMS by either pushing out the microlearning course to employees’ smart devices or uploading the content on a common platform accessible by everyone.